splunk/public-o11y-docs/gdi/opentelemetry/collector-architecture.rst

 Unsupported components
 ===================================

-Using the Smart Agent receiver with monitor types is not supported for ARM64 and ppc64le architectures.
+Using the Smart Agent receiver with monitor types is not supported for ppc64le architectures.
+Support for Smart Agent receiver monitor types is experimental for ARM64.

 Subprocess monitor types are those that initiate the creation and management of a child process where metric gathering occurs.
 There are three major subprocess monitor types: